Cr. 3 Women and Society

 Social Justice Research Methods

 This course answers the question that most caring people want answered: How can we fix this problem?
 Students will engage in the process of strategizing, whatever the issue (gender bias, racism, homophobia, environmental degradation, disability bias), and whatever the setting (a workplace, neighborhood, campus, or beyond).
 Course activities organize around the processes behind social change: strategic analysis, organizing, action planning, and evaluation, developing students' ability to create the knowledge necessary for complex problem-solving.
 Students learn and use the quantitative, qualitative, and critical research methods necessary to inform decisions at each step along a generalized pathway to change.
 Students going on to graduate school and students entering the workforce in a variety of fields like social work, community organizing, communication, and management will benefit from this course.
-Prerequisite: WGS 100 or WGS 210 or WGS 230 or EFN 205 or ERS 100; plus nine additional credits in courses approved for WGS.
+Prerequisite: WGS 100 or WGS 130 or EFN 205 or ERS 100; plus nine additional credits in courses approved for WGS.
 Offered Fall.

 WGS 450 Cr.1-6